Chinatown Friendship Arch Picture

 Chinatown’s Turbulent History

-In 1929, the federal government initiated a redevelopment project, aiming to replace Chinatown with government and municipal buildings; consequently, hundreds of Chinese residents were forced to relocate from the area between 4th and 6th streets.
-The On Leong Chinese Merchants Association, the largest and most influential tong at the time, was instrumental in realizing Chinatown’s relocation.
+In 1929, the federal government initiated a redevelopment project in the neighborhood, aiming to replace Chinatown with government and municipal buildings; consequently, hundreds of Chinese residents were forced to relocate from the area between 4th and 6th streets.
+The On Leong Chinese Merchants Association, the largest and most influential tong at the time, was instrumental in bringing about Chinatown’s relocation.
 By 1931, the association had purchased and acquired several buildings in the vicinity of 600 H Street NW, out of which their members’ businesses could operate and “new Chinatown” could reclaim its community.

 Chinatown would thrive throughout the next several decades, sustained by a strong network of Chinese family, business, and recreational organizations – the aforementioned CCBA, the Chinese Youth Club (CYC), the On Leong and Hip Sing tongs, and the Lee and Moy Family Associations.